-Elon Musk request to reinstate his $56 billion Tesla pay package is again rejected by judge
+Elon Musk request to reinstate his $56 billion Tesla pay package is rejected by judge

 The decision, issued by Delaware Chancery Court Judge Kathaleen St. J. McCormick, comes after a majority of Tesla shareholders in August reauthorized the compensation package during the electric vehicle maker's annual meeting.

 After it was initially approved in 2018, the pay package sparked a lawsuit from some Tesla shareholders who accused Musk and Tesla's board of directors of breaching their duties and unjustly enriching the billionaire.
-A Delaware judge ruled that Musk and his company failed to prove that the huge payout was legally warranted, prompting Musk to take the issue back to his shareholders in August.
+In January 2024, McCormick had ruled that Musk and his company failed to prove that the huge payout was legally warranted, prompting Musk to take the issue back to his shareholders in August.

 In her Dec.
 2 decision, McCormick said that Musk had asked the court "to flip its decision and enter judgment in their favor."

-She added, "The motion to revise is denied."
+She added, "The motion to revise is denied," citing what the judge described as "at least four fatal flaws" in arguments from Musk's attorneys.

+"The large and talented group of defense firms got creative with the ratification argument, but their unprecedented theories go against multiple strains of settled law," McCormick noted.

 The stock options Tesla granted to Musk were initially worth $2.6 billion but had soared to $56 billion when McCormick blocked the package in January, according to Bloomberg News.